 All pupils are encouraged to look after each other, and to report any concerns about the misuse of technology, or any worrying issues to a member of the pastoral staff.
 The use of cameras or filming equipment (including on mobile phones) is not allowed in toilets, washing or changing areas, nor should photography or filming equipment be used by pupils in a manner that may offend or cause upset.
-The misuse of images, cameras or filming equipment in a way that breaches this policy, or the Anti-Bullying Policy, or the Acceptable Use of Technology Policy, is always taken seriously, and may be the subject of disciplinary procedures or dealt with under the relevant safeguarding policy as appropriate.
+The misuse of images, cameras or filming equipment in a way that breaches this policy, or the Anti-Bullying Policy, or applicable behaviour polices, or acceptable use agreements, is always taken seriously, and may be the subject of disciplinary procedures or dealt with under the relevant safeguarding policy as appropriate.